I know many parents wonder “why read to a baby?”

 6 Reasons Why You Should Make Shared Book Time a Daily Activity

 *This article may contain affiliate links*

 Creates A Bonding Experience

-However, because of my background in child development and speech-language pathology, I knew the importance of interacting with my baby from day 1, despite how unnatural it sometimes felt.
+However, because of my background in child development, specifically speech and language development, I knew the importance of interacting with my baby from day 1, despite how unnatural it sometimes felt.

 Exposes Baby To Sentence Structure and Grammar

 In the section above I mentioned using intonation and inflection during book reading with your baby.